-A varied and nutritious diet, a daily supplement of vitamin D and good eating habits are essential for toddlers' health, growth and development.
+A varied and nutritious diet and good eating habits are essential for toddlers' health, growth and development.

 This factsheet is the first in a series on toddler nutrition and development, that aims to give a general overview on healthy eating for toddlers aged between one and three years.
 Subsequent factsheets will explore specific topics in more detail, such as combining food for a balanced diet, how to deal with picky eaters and, food allergies and intolerances.